paragonie/paseto/docs/RFC/paseto.md

 Instead, users should store Key-ID claims (*kid*) in the unencrypted footer.

-For example, if you set the footer to {"kid":"gandalf0"}, you can read it without needing to first decrypt the token (which would in turn knowing which key to use to decrypt the token).
+For example, a footer of {"kid":"gandalf0"} can be read without needing to first decrypt the token (which would in turn knowing which key to use to decrypt the token).

 Implementations should feel free to provide a means to extract the footer from a token, before authentication and decryption.
 This is possible for *local* tokens because